Why Psychology Vocabulary Is Confusing

 • Learning information that contradicts beliefs (evidence against political view)

-• Post-decision dissonance (buyer's remorse)
+• Post-decision making dissonance (buyer's remorse)

 Resolution strategies: